Jibanananda Das: Back in Barisal

 In 1942, the same year that his father died, his third volume of poetry Banalata Sen was published under the aegis of Kobita Bhavan and Buddhadeb Bose.
 A ground-breaking modernist poet in his own right, Bose was a steadfast champion of Jibanananda's poetry, providing him with numerous platforms for publication.
-1944 saw the publication of Maha Prithibi.
+1944 saw the publication of Maha Prithibi, Jibanananda's 4th collection of poems.
 The Second World War had a profound impact on Jibanananda's poetic vision.
 The following year, Jibanananda provided his own translations of several of his poems for an English anthology to be published under the title Modern Bengali Poems.
 Oddly enough, the editor Debiprasad Chattopadhyaya considered these translations to be sub-standard, and instead commissioned Martin Kirkman to translate four of Jibanananda's poems for the book.